aslagle/reactive-table/README.md

 }
 ```

 Other table settings should work normally, except that all fields will be sorted by value, even if using `fn`.
+The fields setting is required when using a server-side collection.

 ## Internationalization